 Why Minil Became Vegan

 Arguably one of the biggest myths in the world of body composition is that you can’t get in shape on a vegan or vegetarian diet.
-At RNT we’ve busted this multiple time, but the jury is still out for most on whether it can be done.
+At RNT we’ve busted this multiple times, but the jury is still out (for most) on whether it can be done.

 If your goal is to get into the best shape possible, there are two key elements you need to follow that override any dietary principles you may follow:

 - Correct calorie intake for your goal with minimum protein thresholds